-• How to Gain Access:
+How to Gain Access:

-- The USC version of REDCap has a remote consent feature for documenting research consent.
-It is available to certain CHLA employees with approval. - Refer to REDCap Job Aids below to request access forms to obtain REDCap: - New Users - Current Users - If you encounter issues, email Warren Gabrillo, iVIP Administrator at wgabrillo@chla.usc.edu.
-Explain that you need access to REDCap for research consenting. - Note: Each iVIP account access needs to be renewed annually.
+1. Your OKTA account will only grant you signing rights.
+You will need to request additional permissions via a Service Request to the CHLA Service Desk. ☐ Login into chla.okta.com ☐ Click the DocuSign tile. ☐ This will auto create your account.
+It will allow you to view and sign documents under CHLA purview.
+2. Open a Service Request ticket.
+Contact the Service Desk at 323-361-4444 or email CHLA Service Desk Help@chla.usc.edu.
+Request to increase your permissions to be able to send out requests for signatures and create PowerForms.
+State this request is for research consenting. Но ow to Create Documents for Electronic Signature: 3.
+See the DocuSign Job Aid located on the CRSO SharePoint website .
+This job aid will assist investigators with creating documents for electronic signature.
+REDCap: The USC version of REDCap has a remote consent feature for documenting research consent.
+It is available to certain CHLA employees with approval. Но ow to Gain Access: Refer to REDCap Job Aids below to request access forms to obtain REDCap: New Users Current Users If you encounter issues, email Warren Gabrillo, iVIP Administrator at wgabrillo@chla.usc.edu.
+Explain that you need access to REDCap for research consenting.
+Note: Each iVIP account access needs to be renewed annually.
+Qualtrics: This survey tool contains a remote consent feature for documenting research consent.
+CHLA has an enterprise license.
+How to Gain Access: Contact your Department Administrator to complete a Request for User Access (RFUA) form.
+Send the completed form to this email address: CHLA Service Desk (Help@chla.usc.edu) Explain that you need Qualtrics access for research .
+See the CHLA SharePoint site for Qualtrics training and assistance.

-3. Qualtrics:

-- This survey tool contains a remote consent feature for documenting research consent.
-CHLA has an enterprise license. - How to Gain Access: - Contact your Department Administrator to complete a Request for User Access (RFUA) form. - Send the completed form to this email address: CHLA Service Desk (Help@chla.usc.edu) - Explain that you need Qualtrics access for research. - See the CHLA SharePoint site for Qualtrics training and assistance.

-4. CHLA Email
+4. CHLA Email - Only CHLA email accounts can be used to send secure documents.

-- Only CHLA email accounts can be used to send secure documents. - Note: Only use secure methods to transmit consent forms via email. - Verify the recipient before you send an email. - Never email CONFIDENTIAL DATA without explicit approval. - Password protect and encrypt any document that may contain confidential data. - Add the word SECURE to the email subject to encrypt the email
+Note: Only use secure methods to transmit consent forms via email. □ Verify the recipient before you send an email. □ Never email CONFIDENTIAL DATA without explicit approval. □ Password protect and encrypt any document that may contain confidential data. □ Add the word SECURE to the email subject to encrypt the email.

-- Documents can be sent by U.S. mail. - Only CHLA facsimile (fax) machines can be used to send secure documents.
+- 5. Physical Mail: Documents can be sent by U.S. mail. - 6.
+CHLA Facsimile (Fax): Only CHLA facsimile (fax) machines can be used to send secure documents.